nickyiliwang0000/h/css/responsive-design.md

 As you design your site, you may need breakpoints that are larger, smaller, or in between some of these.
 That's fine!
 We want you to always **create breakpoints based on your design/content.**

-### Holistic Coding when creating Responsive Design
+## Holistic Coding when creating Responsive Design

 Media Queries allow us to make changes at certain break points but that doesn't get us all the way to a responsive design.
-Here are some patterns you can implement in your code to make your site fully responsive.
+Let's talk about the ways that we can incorporate responsive design into the structure of our code.

-#### Layouts and Wrappers
+### Layouts and Wrappers

 Percentage widths on your elements and flexbox are gonna be your good pals when creating responsive layouts, but even they can't do **all** the work.

 Download [responsive2.html](https://hychalknotes.s3.amazonaws.com/responsive2.html) and zoom all the way out on your dev tools (`cmd + - ` Mac and `ctrl + -` on Windows) to emulate a very wide screen - an external monitor, perhaps.
 See how all the content gets unreadably streeeeeeeeeeetched? -->

-To keep it contained, add a `max-width` property to the wrapper.
+To keep it contained, add a fixed pixel `max-width` property to the wrapper.
 Like so:

 ```css
 .wrapper {